FoxyHunter7/toolbox/homelab-resources/minecraft-server/README.md

 # Minecraft Dedicated Server

-This repo contains a collection of files / custom scripts I use when hosting a Minecraft server.
+This folder contains a collection of files / custom scripts I use when hosting a Minecraft server.

 I prefer to have things lightweight without sacrificing on functionality, maintainability or usability.
 These scripts are my approach at a dynamic solution which can meet all needs.

 ## Features